 In our society, many people feel disconnected from themselves and their world.
 The basis for InterPlay is the idea that when everything is connected and whole, people live more vibrant lives.
 If people are able to reach out to various areas of their experience and unite them, they may achieve a higher degree of fulfillment and satisfaction.
-InterPlay utilizes playful activities like storytelling, song, and movement to rejuvenate a person's entire physical being: mind, body, heart, and spirit.
+InterPlay uses playful activities like storytelling, song, and movement to rejuvenate a person's entire being: mind, body, heart, and spirit.

 Find a Therapist